hanabi/hanabi.github.io/README.md

 * Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
 Generally, this is to be avoided, but sometimes it happens.
 Handling this can be tricky.
 * Generally, the FIRST person who 100% realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
 This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
-* "Why did Bob just discard the red 3 that I JUST gave him a play clue on?
+* "Why did Bob just discard the red 3 that I JUST gave him a *Play Clue* on?
 That makes no sense.
 Wait - it must be because he realized that the red 3 was ALSO clued in someone else's hand.
 I must have the red 3!"

 ### The Trash Chop Move